MachineGames is already looking for personnel for a new project after the game's success on Xbox.

 Although there’s no official confirmation from Microsoft or Bethesda, the first hints that could anticipate the development of a possible sequel have started to emerge.

 MachineGames is hiring a Senior Concept Artist for a new project, whose description draws attention for several reasons.
 The requested profile requires experience in both video games and the film industry, something that fits with the visual and thematic identity that has characterized Indiana Jones and the Ancient Circle.
-Phil Spencer himself has already confirmed that he sees Indiana Jones as a possible sequel opportunity, so it wouldn’t be too surprising if this happened.
+Phil Spencer himself has already confirmed that he sees Indiana Jones as a possible sequel opportunity, so it wouldn’t be that strange if this happened.

 A new MachineGames project raises suspicions